blynkkk/blueprints/Weather Station/README.md

 ![Connecting BME](https://raw.githubusercontent.com/YuliiaRudevych/blueprints/main/Weather%20Station/Images/interfacing-bmp280-and-esp32-circuit-diagram.webp)

-3. Don’t forget to connect ESP32 to your computer with a USB cable.
+3. Don’t forget to connect ESP32 to your computer with a USB cable

 # 2. Prepare required software

 1. Install [Arduino IDE](https://www.arduino.cc/en/software) or [PlatformIO](https://platformio.org/install)
-2. Install [Blynk library](https://docs.blynk.io/en/blynk-library-firmware-api/installation/install-blynk-library-in-arduino-ide) for your IDE
+2. Install [Blynk library](https://docs.blynk.io/en/blynk-library-firmware-api/installation) for your IDE
 3. Select the correct board and port in your IDE settings
 4. Create a new sketch if you are using Arduino IDE